 The District's employees participate in a retirement plan (the "Plan") with the State of Texas.
 The Plan is administered by the Teacher Retirement System of Texas ("TRS").
 State contributions are made to cover costs of the TRS retirement plan up to certain statutory limits.
 The District is obligated for a portion of TRS costs relating to employee salaries that exceed the statutory limit.
-Aside from the District's contribution to TRS, the District has no pension fund expenditures or liabilities.
-For fiscal year ended June 30, 2021, the District made a contribution to TRS on a portion of their employee's salaries that exceeded the statutory minimum.
-The District generally does not offer any post-employment retirement benefits and has no liabilities for "Other Post Employment Retirement Benefits" as defined in GASB Statement No. 45.
+For fiscal year ended June 30, 2021, the District made a contribution to TRS on a portion of their employee's salaries that exceed the statutory limit. exceeded the statutory minimum.
 For a discussion of the TRS retirement plan, see "Defined Benefit Pension Plan" to the audited financial statements of the District that are attached hereto as Appendix D (the "Financial Statements").